Delexoo/Capes-/README.md

 [!]
 Your Anti-Virus may go off soly because this is a newly created program.

+This is my First "Big" Project!
 Feel free to checkout the source code for free on my GitHub: [https://github.com/Delexoo/Minecraft-Cape-Changer/blob/main/(Source%20Code)%20Minecraft-Cape-Changer
 ](https://github.com/Delexoo/Capes-/blob/main/Capes%2B%2B%20Source%20Code.md)
 Visit my linktree for more! https://linktr.ee/delexo

-Thank you for downloading the Minecraft Cape Changer program!
+Thank you for downloading Capes++ Client